Skip to main content

 What We Love

-• 4-floor simultaneous mapping — auto-detects which floor it is on when moved; no manual map selection needed
+• 4-floor simultaneous mapping with auto-detection — no manual map selection when moved between floors

-• Coordinate-precise resume — returns to the exact saved coordinate mid-floor after recharging, not to a room boundary
+• Coordinate-precise resume: returns to the saved mid-floor coordinate, not just a room boundary, after recharging

-• RockDock Ultra — 7-week hands-off period between dock maintenance; auto-empty, mop wash, hot-air dry, water refill
+• RockDock Ultra provides 7 weeks of hands-off operation with auto-empty, mop wash, hot-air dry, and auto water refill

 What Could Be Better

-• At $1,399, it is the second-most expensive option in this guide — the Dreame L40 Ultra at $100 less has a longer battery life
+• At $1,199 it is the most expensive in this roundup — the Dreame L40 Ultra at $100 less has a longer battery

 • No Apple HomeKit support — Alexa and Google Home only